 The more our clients used the app, the better our metrics became to direct marketing strategies.
 As reporting got easier for clients, we could see details about which patients were showing up and why.
 We also began to identify where campaigns were going wrong or if there were problems occurring due to clinic behaviors.

 Meticulous clinic managers were using the calendar on a daily basis to update the appointments in their electronic health records systems (EHR).
-However, we struggled to on board a large portion of clinic managers.
+However, we struggled to on board other clinic managers.

 Problem: Many clinic managers were resistant to adopting new tools.
-They were often stressed by busy clinics or were not very tech savvy (some clinics were still paper only).
+They were often stressed by busy clinics or were not very tech savvy (some clinics are still paper only).